Continue with Facebook

 “I don’t think this cold weather is good for me,” wrote one MyCOPDTeam member.
 “Now I have crackles in my lungs.”

-Stridor is similar to wheezing but is usually caused when there’s a blockage or narrowing in the upper airway, like the windpipe or throat.
-The breath sound comes when you breathe in and out.
-Stridor might indicate a collapsed airway or something stuck in your lungs.
+Stridor might indicate a collapsed airway or something blocking the airway.
 Regular COPD (like emphysema or chronic bronchitis) doesn’t cause stridor.
-However, stridor might occur when airways collapse (called tracheobronchomalacia), which can be linked to COPD and asthma.
+However, stridor might occur in a condition called tracheobronchomalacia (when airways collapse), which can be linked to COPD and asthma.

-Pleural friction rub isn’t a sign of COPD, but it can be caused by COPD-related conditions like congestive heart failure.
+Pleural friction rub isn’t a sign of COPD, but it can occasionally be caused by COPD-related conditions.
 This sound isn’t caused by blockages in the lungs or airways.
-Rather, when pleura — the tissue around the lungs and in the chest cavity — is inflamed, it can rub against the chest wall, producing sounds like grating, creaking, or crunching snow.
-Pleural friction rub can be detected through a stethoscope and can be heard during both inhalation and exhalation.
+Rather, when pleura — the tissue around the lungs and in the chest cavity — are inflamed, they can rub against the chest wall, producing sounds like grating, creaking, or crunching snow.

 “I found out I have double pneumonia,” reported one MyCOPDTeam member.
 “I’ve never heard such weird noises come out of my lungs.”

-Keep in contact with your COPD specialist and let them know about any new or changing lung sounds.
+Keep in contact with your COPD specialist, and let them know about any new or changing lung sounds.
 Information about lung sounds could help your doctor detect an important health problem early and potentially update your treatment plan to avoid serious complications.

 Get updates directly to your inbox.

-Become a member to get even more:
+Become a member to get even more

-A MyCOPDTeam Member
+A MyCOPDTeam Visitor

 We'd love to hear from you!
 Please share your name and email to post and read comments.